ravendb/docs/docs/server/bundles/authentication.markdown

 Default to creating a new certificate every time the server restarts
 - Raven/OAuthTokenCertificatePassword - password for the certificate

-**New client options:**

-- DocumentConventions.HandleUnauthorizedResponse - allows you to inject
-your own custom behavior for generating a token for ravendb.
--  jsonRequestFactory.EnableBasicAuthenticationOverUnsecureHttpEvenThoughPasswordsWouldBeSentOverTheWireInClearTextToBeStolenByHackers
-- pretty much what it says, by default, we don't allow you to send plain text password over HTTP.

-**New authorization bundle options:**

-- You can provide your own user authentication in a way that simply plugs just this part.

-This is done by creating a bundle that implements:

-    public interface IAuthenticateClient
-    {
-    	bool Authenticate(IResourceStore currentStore, string username, string password, out string[] allowedDatabases);
-    }

 ## 3rd party OAuth server
-In order to connect a 3rd party OAuth server you need to set the Raven/OAuthTokenServer in the appSettings.
+In order to user a 3rd party server we need to specify that server in the Raven/OAuthTokenServer and make sure that the server will return an Access Token created with the same Certificate as our server in string format.

+example:

+    var token = AccessToken.Create(CertificatePath, userId,
+										   authorizedDatabases);
+    response.Write(token.Serialize());